Iodine dichloride (ICl2-) lewis dot structure, molecular geometry, polar or non-polar, hybridization

-This is because the iodine atom is below period two on the periodic table and has an access to the d-orbital, hence when it becomes necessary, the iodine atom can open its extra d-orbital and attains more than 8 electrons to complete the octet.
+This is because the iodine atom is below period two on the periodic table and has access to the d-orbital, hence when it becomes necessary, the iodine atom can open its extra d-orbital and attains more than 8 electrons to complete the octet.

-Examples of some elements that can expand their octet whenever it’s required – Sulfur, phosphorus, silicon, and chlorine, etc.
+Examples of some elements that can expand their octet whenever it’s required – Sulfur, phosphorus, silicon, chlorine, etc.